 Chateau Matras Vineyards, Terroir, Grapes, Winemaking

-The terroir of Chateau Matras is sand and clay with some limestone, chalk and iron deposits.
-At Chateau Matras, prior to their sale in 2011, alcoholic fermentation took place in temperature controlled, steel tanks.
-Malolactic fermentation took place in barrel.
+The terroir of Chateau Matras is sand and clay with some limestone, chalk, and iron deposits.
+At Chateau Matras, prior to their sale in 2011, alcoholic fermentation took place in temperature-controlled, steel tanks.
+Malolactic fermentation took place in barrels.

 The wines were aged in 50% new oak for 18 to 24 months.
 Today, the wine is aged in 20% new, French oak barrels for 18 months.

 In 2011, Chateau Matras was purchased by the owners of the luxury goods manufacturer, Chanel, who also own Chateau Canon in St. Emilion, as well as Chateau Rauzan Segla in the Margaux appellation.
 With the funds and desire to produce the best wine possible, along with good terroir, it will be interesting to what happens.
 After the purchase by the owners of Chateau Canon, the vines from the Right Bank vineyard were absorbed into Chateau Canon.